AugustWasilowski/SecondShiftAugie/VOXCPM_SETUP.md

 4. The bot will fall back to text-only mode if VoxCPM fails

 ### Audio Not Playing
-1. Ensure the bot is in a voice channel (`!join`)
+1. Ensure the bot is in a voice channel (`/join`)
 2. Check that you have proper voice permissions
 3. Verify FFmpeg is installed for audio playback
-4. Use `!status` to check the bot's voice connection status
+4. Use `/health` to check the bot's voice connection status

 ### Performance Issues
 - Reduce `VOXCPM_INFERENCE_STEPS` for faster generation